 One of the more common tests used in post-concussion assessment is the ImPACT™ test (Immediate Post-Concussion Assessment Cognitive Test).
-It is a web-based, scientifically validated computerized concussion evaluation test used to test your cognitive ability.
-It is a measure of verbal and visual memory, processing speed and reaction time.
+It is a web-based, scientifically validated, computerized concussion evaluation used to test your cognitive ability.
+It is a measure of verbal and visual memory, processing speed, and reaction time.
 In addition to ImPACT, other traditional (paper-pencil) neuropsychological tests may be administered by a neuropsychologist to provide more comprehensive information about an individual's cognitive abilities.

 ImPACT Baseline tests are usually administered prior to an injury.
 An ImPACT Post-injury test is given after an injury or suspected injury occurs and can be compared to the pre-injury baseline to determine changes in the athlete's cognition that may be attributable to the concussion.

 My child is sleeping more than usual.
 Is this normal?

 Yes, this is normal.
 Rest is very important in order for the brain to heal.
 It is not necessary to wake the athlete/patient every hour, although careful monitoring of any changes in mental status or deteriorating symptoms is highly recommended.

 What can I take for the headaches I have been experiencing since my concussion?

 For headaches, you can take acetaminophen, such as Tylenol®, but avoid aspirin, blood thinners, and any drug that causes drowsiness unless prescribed by a concussion-trained physician.
 To date, there has been no medication scientifically proven to enhance recovery from concussion.
 A majority of concussion symptoms resolve spontaneously within a few days with plenty of mental and physical rest.